scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 and then build up the chain.
 Go explore and catch 'em all!

-(also let me know your favorite middlewares if you have one - because I am trying to discover more third party middlewares in Go)
+(also let me know your favorite middleware if you have one - because I am trying to discover more third-party middlewares in Go)

 ## Communicate

-When writing or using middlewares, you may need to pass down a variable that was created by one middleware into another middleware or in the request handler.
-In case of JS, we would just mutate the `request` object directly since it is dynamically typed :D (lol, good old days).
-In case of Go, we can't do that and we will need a way of passing through variable of any type via the available `ResponseWriter` or `Request` objects.
+When writing or using middleware, you may need to pass down a variable that was created by one middleware into another middleware or in the request handler.
+In the case of JS, we would just mutate the `request` object directly since it is dynamically typed :D (lol, good old days).
+In the case of Go, we can't do that and we will need a way of passing through variables of any type via the available `ResponseWriter` or `Request` objects.

 I have previously written a whole blog post on the [pitfalls of context.WithValue](https://vishnubharathi.codes/blog/context-with-value-pitfall) and when not to use them.
 And well, this is actually the use-case where you can use them!